Microsoft announces Xbox Wireless Headset for $100; Xbox director teases exciting updates

 The Xbox Wireless Headset is priced at $100 and is available for pre-order in select markets across the globe.
-It will start shipping out on March 16 in the global market while the India launch date is set for May 10.
+It will start shipping out on March 16 in the global market while the India launch date is set for October 5.
+We are still waiting for the official price in India and will update the copy when we get it.
 In addition, Xbox Director, Jason Ronald also teased some “exciting” updates for the Xbox platform.
 Let’s check everything we know about the new Xbox Wireless Headset and the upcoming Xbox updates here.

 Microsoft Xbox Wireless Headset announced, details

 The company outlined that Xbox Wireless Headset will offer more value and innovation to the price segment in comparison to the competition.
 Looking at the design, it appears that Microsoft has built upon its Surface Headphones to craft the new headset.
 The headset comes with large, lightweight polyurethane leather ear-cups, an adjustable headband, and more.
 There is no flashy RGB and instead, the company has opted for more functional indicator light to outline the status of the microphone.
 This is to ensure that the headset can blend in the environment regardless of the use.